Andowna9/llm-zoomcamp/02-vector-search/notes.md

 > More about it on [Qdrant Filtering](https://qdrant.tech/articles/vector-search-filtering/).

+## Hybrid Search

+Hybrid search combines different retrieval methods to build more reliable systems.
+Statistical keyword-based techniques like TF-IDF and BM25 are often used alongside semantic search:

+* **TF-IDF**: The Term Frequency (TF) increases with a term’s occurrences in a document, though not linearly.
+The Inverse Document Frequency (IDF) lowers the weight of terms common across all documents, highlighting distinctive ones.

+* **BM25**: An enhanced version of TF-IDF that adds document length normalization, preventing longer documents from having an unfair advantage.

+These methods typically use sparse vectors, where most dimensions are zero.
+Non-zero entries indicate the presence of specific terms.
+Sparse representations can adapt to new, unseen words by adding new dimensions dynamically.

+Hybrid search can be implemented in two common ways:

+* Using a dense retriever (semantic) followed by a sparse reranker (statistical).

+* Applying Reciprocal Rank Fusion (RRF) to merge rankings from multiple retrieval methods.

+Check [hybrid search notebook](./hybrid_search.ipynb) for a simple implementation in Quadrant.

 ## Usage in RAG

 The `rag.ipynb` notebook implements the same [modular RAG pipeline](../01-intro/notes.md#overview) switching the text/keyword search function with vector search.